 High-throughput analysis for radiochemistry

-Novel method for rapid radiochemical purity analysis of large numbers of samples.
+Novel method and software interface for rapid radiochemical purity analysis of large numbers of samples.

 Development of microfluidic chips containing arrays of cell chambers and development of a parallelized robotic fluidic delivery system to perform controlled flow of a series of reagents through these chambers.
 A demonstration of a multi-step, multi-parameter staining assay was performed.

 We are interested in applying our microfluidic technologies to various radiolabeling applications to leverage the advantages of high radioisotope concentration, low precursor amounts, fast synthesis times, etc.